jealous/stockstats/README.md

 Kaufman's Adaptive Moving Average is designed to account for market noise or volatility.

-It has 2 optional parameter and 2 required parameter
+It has 2 optional parameters and 2 required parameters
 * fast - optional, the parameter for fast EMA smoothing, default to 5
 * slow - optional, the parameter for slow EMA smoothing, default to 34
 * column - required, the column to calculate